 Agenda: what does a vision workshop look like

 An agenda is a cooperative work.
 It’s definitely not the responsibility of a single person.
 It’s a common task of several stakeholders.

 The planning of the agenda is organized around two main questions:

 - What results of the workshop do we want to achieve?

-Planning agenda is an opportunity to involve in the process of all team members.
-It's powerful brainstorm.
+Planning agenda is an opportunity to involve all team members in the process.
+It’s powerful brainstorm.
 Everyone shares ideas on the agenda stages.
-In a perfect world :)
+In a perfect world 🙂

 But really.
 It’s a chance to spend time with all team members productively.
 Most likely, it’s gonna be a while for the whole team to meet together again.
 So, use this time to your advantage!

 An agenda at Fulcrum usually lasts for about 2 hours.
 Sometimes less.
 It consists of: